Data Compression and Huffman Tree

 In One Sentence

-A Brief Introduction to Data Compression
+A Brief Talk About Data Compression

 For example, the string hahahahahahaha